ryt/activity-metrics/README.md

     ```bash
     mkdir app gen logs
     ```

-3. Finally, create a symbolic link for `analyze.py` on the same level as the directories you just created.
-The example command is shown below.
-Replace `{install}` with your local installation directory:

-    ```bash
-    ln -s {install}/activity-metrics/analyze.py  Metrics/analyze
-    ```

     The structure of the link and directories should look something like this:

     ```bash
     Metrics/
-      - analyze
       - app/
       - gen/
       - logs/
     ```
-4. Now you can run the command `./analyze` from inside the `Metrics/` directory.
+2. Now you can run the command `acme` from inside the `Metrics/` directory.
 Generated files will be stored inside `gen/` and your logs will be read and parsed from the `logs/`.
-Use `./analyze help` for the help manual.
+Use `acme help` for the help manual.

-    The utility script can be run as `./analyze utility`.
-Use `./analyze utility help` for the utility help manual.
+    The utility script can be run as `acme util`.
+Use `acme util help` for the utility help manual.

 <h2><small>Inspirations</small></h2>